Supracompetitive Pricing Under AI Monoculture

 \ARTICLEAUTHORS{ \AUTHOR{Shengyu Cao} \AFF{Rotman School of Management, University of Toronto, \EMAIL{shengyu.cao@rotman.utoronto.ca}} \AUTHOR{Ming Hu} \AFF{Rotman School of Management, University of Toronto, \EMAIL{ming.hu@rotman.utoronto.ca}} }

 \ABSTRACT{ When competing sellers delegate pricing to a shared AI model, such as a large language model, the shared model can create correlated recommendations across firms.
 Combined with performance-driven updates that aggregate seller feedback, this raises the question: Can standard AI deployment practices inadvertently produce supracompetitive pricing?
-We develop a theoretical framework to analyze a duopoly in which both sellers delegate pricing to the same pre-trained LLM characterized by two parameters: a propensity parameter that captures the model's internal preference for high-price recommendations, and an output fidelity parameter that measures the alignment between this preference and the generated outputs.
-The LLM updates its propensity through retraining the model.
-Somewhat surprisingly, we find that the seemingly prudent practice of configuring LLMs for robustness and reproducibility in high-stakes pricing tasks gives rise to collusion through a phase transition.
-Specifically, we establish a critical output-fidelity threshold: below it, competitive pricing is the unique long-run outcome regardless of initial conditions.
-Above this threshold, the system exhibits bistability, with both competitive and collusive pricing being locally stable, and the realized outcome is determined by the model's initial preference.
-The collusive pricing outcome resembles tacit collusion: prices are elevated on average, but occasional low-price recommendations create plausible deniability and prevent detection.
-When output fidelity is perfect, full collusion emerges from any interior starting point.
-Moreover, for finite training batches with batch size $b$, we show that infrequent model retraining, driven by computational costs, further amplifies collusion.
-Specifically, when the initial preference lies in the region that leads to collusive pricing, the probability of supracompetitive pricing approaches 1 as $b$ increases.
-The region of indeterminate outcomes shrinks at a rate of $O(1/\sqrt{b})$, so that larger batches convert more initial conditions into predictably supracompetitive trajectories.
+We develop a stylized duopoly model in which two sellers receive pricing recommendations from a shared AI model characterized by two parameters: a propensity parameter that captures the model's tendency to set high prices, and an output-fidelity parameter that measures the alignment between this tendency and the model's outputs.
+The model updates its propensity through periodic retraining on observed outcomes.
+We find that the seemingly prudent practice of configuring AI models for robustness and reproducibility can lead to supracompetitive pricing via a phase transition.
+We establish a critical output-fidelity threshold: below it, competitive pricing is the unique stable outcome.
+Above it, the model exhibits bistability, with both competitive and supracompetitive pricing being locally stable and the realized outcome determined by the model's initial propensity.
+Supracompetitive pricing leads to higher average prices, but occasional low-price recommendations complicate detection.
+When output fidelity is perfect, full price coordination emerges from any interior initial propensity of the model.
+For finite training batches of size $b$, when the initial propensity lies in the supracompetitive basin, the probability of supracompetitive pricing approaches 1 as $b$ increases.
+The region of indeterminate outcomes shrinks at a rate $O(1/\sqrt{b})$, so that larger batches convert more initial conditions into predictably supracompetitive trajectories.
 Our results identify a critical fidelity threshold below which competitive pricing is the unique long-run outcome.
 Any factor that reduces the effective alignment between the shared model's propensity and sellers' actual pricing, whether through diversifying AI providers, introducing recommendation noise, or reducing seller adherence, pushes the market toward competitive outcomes.
-Larger training batches amplify the risk of supracompetitive pricing by suppressing stochastic fluctuations that might otherwise restore competitive pricing.}
+Larger training batches amplify the risk of supracompetitive pricing by suppressing stochastic fluctuations that might otherwise restore competitive pricing. }